Pre-requisite: AHA Inc. Hippotherapy Treatment Principles – Part 1 & Part 2. Please send copy of certificate with registration

 Topics to be covered:

-- Review of major relevant areas of Central Nervous System
+- Review of major relevant areas of CNS

-- Theoretical and scientific rationale for treatment of a patient with a neurological diagnosis
+- Theoretical and scientific rationale for treatment of a patient with a neurological impairment and its application

 - Applying principles of motor learning and neuroplasticity in hippotherapy